mondalso/book-exercise-docs/labmodule03/README-CDA.md

 ## Lab Module 03

-Be sure to implement all the PIOT-CDA-* issues (requirements) listed at [PIOT-INF-03-001 - Lab Module 03](https://github.com/orgs/programming-the-iot/projects/1#column-10488379).

 ### Description

 NOTE: Include two full paragraphs describing your implementation approach by answering the questions listed below.